yeaheo/L.Geeker/Linux_Tools/Linux-Install RabbitMQ server in CentOS 7.md

 - Now. open your web browser and navigate to the following URL to access your RabbitMQ server management console.
 - **http://ip-address:15672/**
 - The default user name and password of RabbitMQ Management console is ‘guest’ and ‘guest’ .
-- **NOTICE:**When a guest user is logged in, the login fails, so we need to build a new administrator account at this time.
+- **NOTICE**:When a guest user is logged in, the login fails, so we need to build a new administrator account at this time.

 - Run the following command:
   ``` bash